Limmen/csle/examples/training/pomcp/stopping_pomdp_defender/README.md

-# Random Search for POMDP
+# POMCP for defenderp planning in stopping POMDP

 This directory contains example scripts for optimizing defender policies using random search for the POMDP from [https://ieeexplore.ieee.org/document/9779345](https://ieeexplore.ieee.org/document/9779345)